Meteor-Community-Packages/meteor-autoform/README.md

 * `fields`: Optional.
 Bind an array or specify a comma-delimited string of field names to include.
 Only the listed fields (and their subfields, if any) will be included, and they'll appear in the order you specify.
+* `omitFields`: Optional.
+Bind an array or specify a comma-delimited string of field names to omit from the generated form.
+All first-level schema fields *except* the fields listed here (and their subfields, if any) will be included.

 Any other attributes you specify will be output as attributes of the `<form>` element, just like when using the `autoForm` component.